bharadwaj-raju/TextSuggest/README.md

 ### Post-install

-Assign keyboard shortcuts to

-- `textsuggest`
-- `textsuggest --all-words`

-The first one gives you suggestions on the currently selected word (don't want to select?
-See [this](#auto-select-and-suggest)).
-The second one simply gives you a list of all words, you can search through them.
-These are TextSuggest's two [modes](#modes).
+Bind the command `textsuggest --auto-selection` to a keyboard shortcut.
+Type a word, press the shortcut and ...
+TextSuggest will give you suggestions!

-The two commands offer the most basic of TextSuggest features.
+This offers the most basic use of TextSuggest.
 For more, see [options](#options) and browse through the rest of this page.

 ### Uninstallation